sheetalsindhu/cult-fit-project/README.md

 ### conclusion:

 That's only on the trailer side.
-You would see much more when you explore our website as we have tried our best.Feel free to share your thoughts and feedbacks on Our "linkdin" or "git-hub" which are mentioned on the top.
+You would see much more when you explore our website as we have tried our best.
+Feel free to share your thoughts and feedbacks on Our "linkdin" or "git-hub" profiles which are mentioned on the top.
 Reach us for any collaborations as well.

 ### Video link:

 ### note:

-*As the whole website is not responsive as it might get little different in smaller screens at some places.
+*As the whole website is not responsive as it might get little different in smaller screens at some places.*